bizysoft/bizyStore/README.md

 License
 ------------
 Our software is free for you to use under the license terms.
-See LICENSE.html with the distribution.
+See the LICENSE file with the distribution.

 Contact:
 --------